codingABI/abiSnip/README.md

 ![Screenshot of main window](assets/images/MovePointB.png)

-After selecting point B by pressing the left mouse button or the return key the selected area will be stored in a PNG file the abiSnip goes back to the tray icon area.
+After selecting point B by pressing the left mouse button or the return key the selected area will be stored in a PNG file and abiSnip goes back to the tray icon area.

 The tray icon has a context menu for common functions

 ![Screenshot of main window](assets/images/TrayIconContextMenu.png)

 ## License and copyright
-This project is licensed under the terms of the CC0 [Copyright (c) 2024 codingABI](LICENSE).
+This project is licensed under the terms of the CC0 [Copyright (c) 2025 codingABI](LICENSE).

 ## Appendix